 Different kinds of kelps are often used in Chinese medicine, like kunbu (or kombu in Japanese), which is used by practitioners to reduce phlegm, soften hardness and cleanse heat from the body.

-Sargassum is a type of brown seaweed that’s been used in traditional Chinese medicine for nearly 2,000 years.
-Practitioners use it to treat a variety of conditions, including Hashimoto’s disease, inflammation, bacterial and viral infections, and cancer.
-(7)
+Sargassum is a type of brown seaweed that’s been used in Traditional Chinese Medicine for nearly 2,000 years.
+Research indicates that practitioners use it to treat a variety of conditions, including Hashimoto’s disease, inflammation, bacterial and viral infections, and cancer.

 Foods that come from the sea, including seaweed and sea vegetables, are known to replenish your jing, increase your vital energy and support your immune system.